 We here at DIY Travel HQ chose to do our CA-4 visa run from El Carmen, Guatemala to Talisman, Mexico due to costs and time.

 It is convenient from Quetzaltenango (Xela), Panajachel and San Pedro La Laguna on Lake Atitlan, and Antigua.

 The penalty for overstaying your visa is Q10 / $1.35 per day.

-You can also extend your first visa for an additional 90 days in Guatemala City, but requires 8 days besides fulfilling their requirements.
+You can also extend a CA-4 visa in Guatemala City but requires 8 days besides fulfilling their requirements.

 Keep in mind that Guatemalan Immigration states that you need to leave the country for 72 hours, but we were able to return the next day.
 Aside from Quetzaltenango (Xela), transportation will take you all day so start early.